 Price & Value

-Going ultralight doesn’t mean you have to lighten your wallet unnecessarily, but typically, more specialized kit like ultralight packs will cost a bit more, compared to conventional backpacking packs.
-That’s why keying in on exactly what you get for the money is worthwhile.
+Going ultralight doesn’t mean you have to lighten your wallet.
+But typically, more specialized kits, like ultralight packs, cost a bit more than conventional backpacking packs.
+That’s why it’s worthwhile to dial in exactly what you get for the money.

 Frequently Asked Questions